 Femoral neck fractures are associated with low energy falls in the elderly.
 In younger patients sustaining a femoral neck fracture, the cause is usually secondary to high-energy trauma such as a substantial height or motor vehicle accidents.Risk factors for femoral neck fractures include female gender, decreased mobility, and low bone density.

-The chief source of vascular supply to the femoral head is the medial femoral circumflex artery which runs under the quadratus femoris.
-Displaced fractures of the femoral neck put the blood supply at risk.
+The chief source of vascular supply to the femoral head is the medial femoral circumflex artery, which runs under the quadratus femoris.
+Displaced fractures of the femoral neck put the blood supply at risk, usually tearing the ascending cervical branches that stem off the arterial ring supply formed by the circumflex arteries.
+This may compromise the healing ability of the fracture, inevitably causing non-union or osteonecrosis.
 This is most important when considering the younger population that sustains this fracture for which arthroplasty would be inappropriate.
 In patients treated via open reduction internal fixation, avascular necrosis is the most common complication.

-Typically, the patient will have had recent trauma, however, in cases of dementia or cognitive impairment, there may be no history of trauma.
-The patient will have pain with a decreased range of motion of the hip.
-In a non-displaced fracture, there may be no deformity whereas displaced fractures can present with a shortened and externally rotated hip.
+In the majority of cases, the patient will have had recent trauma.
+In cases of dementia or cognitive impairment, the history may be scant without the report of any trauma.
+This is where obtaining an account from the nursing home, or health aids are crucial.
+Question the nurse aids of any recent falls and change in cognition the past few days.
+The patient will complain of pain with a decreased range of motion of the hip.
+In non-displaced fractures, there may be no deformity.
+However, displaced fractures may present with a shortened and externally rotated lower limb.

-The physician should perform a complete neurovascular exam of the affected extremity.
+The provider should perform a complete neurovascular examination of the affected extremity.
+The following imagining should be ordered when indicated:

-Medical assessment should include basic labs (CBC, BMP, and PT/INR if applicable) as well as a chest radiograph and EKG.
+Medical assessment should include basic labs (complete blood count, basal metabolic panel, and prothrombin/international normalized ratio, if applicable) as well as a chest radiograph and electrocardiogram (EKG).
 Elderly patients with known or suspected cardiac disease may benefit from preoperatively cardiology evaluation.
 Preoperative medical optimization is vital in the geriatric population.

 The Garden classification: